tomwolfe/metamorphic-core/COMPETITIVE_LANDSCAPE.md

 1.  **Emphasize the "Genesis Ecosystem":** Highlight the unique, holistic, end-to-end integration across the entire SDLC. **Phase 1.5 and the completed Phase 1.6 are key steps in realizing this by automating the core development loop, including initiation, execution, validation, and feedback.**
     *   **Roadmap Action:** Consistently emphasize the "ecosystem" aspect in all roadmap descriptions and documentation across all phases.
 2.  **Highlight Ethical & Verification Pillars:** These are strong, defensible differentiators against purely productivity-focused tools. **The automated workflow from Phase 1.6 provides the necessary structure to consistently enforce and verify these aspects autonomously.**
-    *   **Roadmap Action:** Prioritize ethical governance and formal verification features in Phase 2 Iteration 3 and Phase 3.
+    *   **Roadmap Action:** Prioritize ethical governance and formal verification features in Phase 1.7 (Resilient Workflow & Automated Remediation), Phase 2 Iteration 3, and Phase 3.
 Dedicate specific documentation sections to highlight these features.
 3.  **Showcase Long-Context & Complexity Handling:** Demonstrate capability beyond simple functions or apps. **Phase 1.5's automation, enhanced in Phase 1.6, allows for the processing of more complex tasks with multiple steps, agent interactions, and automated validation.**
     *   **Roadmap Action:** In Phase 2 Iteration 2 (Enhanced Agents & KG), focus on improving context handling and complexity management within agents and the KG.
 Plan demos showcasing handling complex code examples and multi-step tasks within the automated loop.
 4.  **Build a Strong Open-Source Community:** Leverage the AGPLv3 license and community focus as a strategic asset.